Welcome to Mountain Valley High School

 2015-16 School Goals

-Goal 1: Faculty will utilize the Empower data system to (a) record formative and summative assessment, (b) oversee the organization and implementation of curricular standards, and (c) make decisions about teaching and learning
+Goal 1: Faculty will utilize the Empower data system to (a) record formative and summative assessment, (b) oversee the organization and implementation of curricular standards, and (c) make decisions about teaching and learning (d) communicate student progress to parents and families.

-Goal 3: Faculty will improve instructional practice by (a) utilizing The Art and Science of Teaching by Robert Marzano (2009) as a resource, (b) adherence to the Professional Learning Community (PLC) model as defined by Richard DuFour (2004), and (c) the utilizing student academic and behavioral data in decision-making.
+Goal 3: Faculty will improve instructional practice by (a) utilizing The Art and Science of Teaching by Robert Marzano (2009) as a resource, (b) adherence to the Professional Learning Community (PLC) model as defined by Richard DuFour (2004), and (c) utilizing student academic and behavioral data in decision-making.